Reading time: 5 minutes

 ApplyBoard’s AI could help students make better choices

 Waterloo-based AI start-up ApplyBoard helps international students apply to North American schools, colleges and universities.
-The software is geared towards big, diverse data-sets and analyzes everything from an academic background, desired area of study and the student’s finances to make recommendations.
+The software is geared towards big, diverse data sets and analyzes everything from an academic background, desired area of study and the student’s finances to make recommendations.
 After the company’s Series A funding the company grew from 35 people to 170, however, in terms of its recruitment, ApplyBoard may be the victim of its success.
 Although Canada is the third largest hub for AI experts, In April 2019 CBC revealed that the company is struggling to fill 70 open positions including high-end leadership and engineering positions.
 This trend has repeated throughout Canada where experts predict that there will be a deficit of 220,000 skilled workers by 2021.
 The Canadian government has implemented a fast track Visa system along with an extra $125 Million of funding to fill this skill deficit.
 If this plan works, who knows, it might be conceivable that one day we see the role of global recruitment being taken on by Artificial Intelligence.

 Deep Genomics: The startup writing a new chapter in the history of medicine

 Interdisciplinary collaboration is the driving force behind a lot of the health industry’s recent developments.
-In recent years the concept has revolutionized a health industry, where artificial intelligence startups are revolutionizing the fields of genomics and gene editing where the vast amounts of complex data analysis are required.
+In recent years the concept has revolutionized a health industry, where artificial intelligence startups are revolutionizing the fields of genomics and gene editing where vast amounts of complex data analysis are required.
 One such startup is Deep Genomics.
-The company founded in 2015 and uses machine learning to trace potential genetic causes for disease by searching vast amounts of genomic data for mutations which may be related to certain conditions.
+The company was founded in 2015 and uses machine learning to trace potential genetic causes for disease by searching vast amounts of genomic data for mutations that may be related to certain conditions.
 Founder Brendan Frey is a professor at the University of Toronto and a specialist in both machine learning and genomic medicine.
 Interest in the company and its potential to revolutionize healthcare has enabled the company to raise $16.7 Million over three rounds of funding.
 Since completing its series A funding round in 2017, the company has set about leveraging machine learning to slash the time it takes to develop and bring new medicines to market.

-Canada’s socioeconomic conditions are creating a desirable ground for AI seed money
+Canada’s socio-economic conditions are creating a desirable ground for AI seed money

 When venture capital firms invest in a start-up, they are also investing in an economy and a society.
 Startup hubs like Montreal or Toronto thrive, in part to their economic climate.
-For example, Montreal is favoured by up and coming tech companies due to its affordable office space, Toronto has a government led scheme to fast track skilled immigrants, and Canada’s government has implemented a Canadian Artificial Intelligence Strategy.
+For example, Montreal is favoured by up-and-coming tech companies due to its affordable office space, Toronto has a government-led scheme to fast track skilled immigrants, and Canada’s government has implemented a Canadian Artificial Intelligence Strategy.